WHY GO TO PORTUGAL?

 EATING & DRINKING

 Locals eat all their meals later than in the U.S. Typically, hotel breakfasts don’t start until 8 or 8:30 and restaurants don’t open for lunch until 12pm (locals eat around 2pm) and dinner until 7pm (locals eat after 9pm).
 Bars don’t get busy in cities until after 12pm and they go late.

 Meals are not a rushed affair, so if you’re in a hurry, let your server know.
 Restaurants do not ask if you’re ready for the check and will only bring it if you ask for it (say “A conta, por favor”).

 Meals are a lot cheaper than in the U.S., especially if you drink Portuguese wine.
 Like in most European countries, you’ll also get served free snacks with your drinks (nuts, chips, etc.).
-But restaurants often charge for bread and will not serve tap water (even though it’s safe to drink) and require you to buy bottled water.
+But restaurants often charge for bread and will not serve tap water (even though it’s safe to drink), requiring you to buy bottled water.

 At less fancy restaurants you’ll often see a list of fish, but they only have the fish that’s caught that day.
-If you like tuna very rare, I’d recommend showing a photo of how you want it cooked and photo of it more cooked.
+If you like tuna very rare, I’d recommend showing a photo of how you want it cooked.

 Take away coffee is hard to find, so do like the locals and sit (or stand!) and have an espresso.

 Portuguese regions, even cities and towns, are known for specific food and drinks.
 These are noted in each Travel Honey itinerary, but we’ve listed some must tries anywhere you go!

 - Seafood is amazing wherever you go near the coast, but some local favorites include: octopus, bacalao (salted cod), codfish fritters (bolinhos de bacalhau or Pastéis de bacalhau) and limpets.
 Also try the fish of the day, which usually split in half and grilled.